jhx646018057/Lidar-Obstacle-Detection/README.md

    vg.setInputCloud(cloud);
    vg.filter(*cloudFiltered);
 ```
- 2. Region of interest: A boxed region is defined and any points outside that box are removed.
+ 2. Region of interest: A boxed region is defined and any points outside that box are removed. `class pcl::CropBox< PointT > CropBox` is a filter that allows filtering all the data inside of a given box.
  ```
     pcl::CropBox<PointT> region(true);
    region.setInputCloud(cloudFiltered);